HOZH/election_data_quality/README.md

 The server is mainly dealing with the recursive realtions betwwen two adjacentPrecinctIds which need to be update bidirectionally

-use savePrecinct for both update/add    don't include id (not precinct id, state id, it's id field) in a add operation good convestion /api via post method for addition, via put method for modification

-add delete change comment/other datas by sending a put request to savePrecinct api
+good convention /api via post method for addition, via put method for modification add delete change comment/other datas by sending a put request to savePrecinct api